kelvin-code9/CodeBadgerTech/Foundations/0x00-course_Overview.md

 "And I intend to do just that," Balthazar replied, his eyes burning with fury as he and his entourage stormed out of the castle.

+Williams rode on his white horse for a couple of days.
+Though he did not have the head of Edward as the king had requested, but he felt confident that Balthazar would listen to reason and understand his explanation.

+As Williams approached, he saw the impressive sight of King Balthazar's chariot.
+The chariot was grand and imposing, adorned with intricate designs and gilded details that showcased the king's wealth and power.
+It stood out prominently among the fleet.

+Soldiers marched in disciplined formations both ahead of and behind the chariot, their armor glinting in the sunlight.
+The rhythmic sound of their marching feet created an air of solemnity and order.
+The soldiers in front cleared the path and announced the king's presence, while those behind formed a protective phalanx, ensuring the king's safety and command.

+Williams hopped down his horse, and walked towards the window of the chariot.
+King Balthazar slides open his window, looking at Williams with eyes that roared "I would not be surprised if you failed"

+Well?
+I see no head" Balthazar's voice dripped with scorn as he spoke.
+His eyes narrowed, and his lips curled into a sneer.

+"You majesty, I deeply regret not being able to bring back his head.
+I underestimated him and he bested us.
+At your command I would take four  men and go ahead once more and this time I will not fail"

+"You will fail a thousand times even if I give you my whole army.
+You need four men? how many did I give you when you left?"

+"Three Your majesty" Williams quickly replied.

+"I gave you three men, three standing men, to bring back the head of one.
+You failed, and now you come back to me, speaking of regrets as though it were a balm for failure.
+Don't you find it amusing? you left with three men, they lost their heads, you came back with buries on your mouth and now you seek four men.
+So are you saying you lost to a man who cannot even use any element  because you were  one man short?"

+"No your majesty. it was....."

+"Oh shut up" King Balthazar cuts in very fiercely.
+"Your stupid failure will make him get to the capital a day before us.
+That's plenty of time to flee and warn the others.
+If I had asked Edward to bring back your head, it would be in a sack before I would be able to say the word dig.
+Its quite a shame to lose a man like him, its the good ones that always end up in the wrong side of the sword, I wonder why the bad ones like yourself are left out."

+"I thought you could fill the shoes of Edward, but that would not be possible since they are too heavy to carry"

+"Your majesty, no, I can do this," Williams replied, his voice steady despite the harsh reprimand

+"Oh silence" Balthazar roared.
+"I would rather let maggots eat me alive than let you be my hand.
+As a matter of fact, from this day onwards you are no longer a member of the kings guard."

+"You" Balthazar called loudly, pointing to one of is soldiers carrying the kingdoms flag.
+"Hand him the banner you hold.
+He is nothing more than a mere a soldier"

+The soldier quickly placed the flags in Williams hands.
+"Here you go dog.
+March with your feet, your days of horses are over" The soldier whispered as he handed the flag to Williams

+As the flag was thrust into his hands, anger surged through Williams, filling his heart with a burning fury.
+His jaw clenched, and his knuckles turned white as he gripped the banner tightly.
+The humiliation of being stripped of his title and demoted to a mere soldier stung deeply.
+Balthazar's scornful words echoed in his mind, each one a dagger to his pride.

+Williams' mind raced with a mix of indignation and determination.
+He had always been loyal to the king, and this public shaming felt like a betrayal.
+The soldier's mocking words, "Here you go, dog..." only fueled the fire within him.

+Despite the seething anger, Williams knew he had to control his emotions.
+He stood tall, holding the banner with a fierce resolve.
+This was not the end for him.
+He would prove his worth and regain his honor, no matter the cost.

+"Move faster, you sacks of bones!"
+Balthazar shouted, his voice filled with irritation.
+"Has the heat of the south made you all weak?
+March faster, and embrace the cold of the north!
+I have heads to take and a throne to ascend"

+Back in the south, Eldrin and Celestian Starforge stood alone in a grand hall.
+The room was vast and echoing, with high ceilings and ornate decorations that spoke of the kingdom's rich history.
+Eldrin absentmindedly rolled two marbles in his hand, the smooth stones clicking softly against each other.
+His expression was contemplative, eyes fixed on a distant point as he considered the weight of their situation.

+Celestian Starforge, equally regal and commanding, stood beside him, his arms crossed and his face set in a determined gaze.

+"Why do you like marbles so much Eldrin?"
+Celestian asked

+"A lot of people wonder why I always hold them.
+You could say its a bad habit.
+I just love the smooth touch of it, and those tiny sounds they make, sounds like music in my ears.
+But I do not believe you came back to these walls to talk about marbles"

+"Certainly not," Celestian quickly replied.
+"Your wife and child I've not seen them.
+One might almost believe you live alone."

+"Most kings build their chambers at the top of their castles, but I chose differently," Eldrin responded, a faint smile on his lips.
+"Like the rabbits, I built mine below.
+My wife is beneath this castle, where I know she's safe."

+"I do not think we care about each other so much that my families where about becomes a concern to you.
+Why are you really here?"
+Eldrin asked with a serious gaze

+"It is about the last meeting.
+What happened was not what we planned" Celestian returned the gaze

+"And what did we plan exactly?"
+Eldrin asked

+"You left a great deal of the details, but we certainly did not agree to letting Balthazar walk out with the title" Celestian quickly replied

+"He is not really the Godhead yet, he still has to...."

+"Has to what?"
+Celestian cuts in sharply.
+"Do you think killing those witches would be something Balthazar would not do?
+They worth nothing to him, we cannot even call them witches anymore more, no one has been able to use black magic for ages"

+"Certainly not, Killing those witches, is the very pit dogged for him, if he should fall in, the Godhead position will be out of reach for him.
+For my plan to work, the witches have to get out of the way, they are a very big hindrance to me" Eldrin replied

+Celestian's face was decorated with confusion.
+"I am speechless.
+What do you want with the witches death?"

+"Many things king Celestian of the west, many things.
+The day the witches fall, That day will be the beginning of my rise.
+Have you ever heard of the Book of Yoko?"

+Celestian straightened, his eyes narrowing with sudden intensity.
+"Of course I have.
+What about it?"
+His voice carried a tone of cautious curiosity, the weight of the ancient tome's legend not lost on him.

+"Yoko, is the god the witches pray too.
+They stole something from this world using Yoko's power, what they stole is written in the book along side what to do  to get it back"

+"What did they steal? and even if what they stole was so powerful, the Yoko's book has not been seen by anyone" Celestian replied softly

+"You make me laugh," Eldrin said with a devilish smile.
+"The book has passed through many hands.
+As for what they stole, some call it Terror.
+To most, it is indeed terror, but to those who wield it, it is power."

+"I cannot tell you more than this my friend" Eldrin continues "But, Balthazar has to become the Godhead to lose it"